mdb42/csc790-information-retrieval/journal.md

 - Interestingly, since this multithreaded version will assign each worker their own instance of an InvertedIndex object, they were all separately checking for that nltk punkt_tab file, spamming the terminal as all the workers from the different cores checked to see if the tokenizer was there.
 So, I thought, "Hey, let's put it at the module level with the imports."
 But that too was causing the workers to all check for the tokenizer.
 Evidently, when creating a new process using multiprocessing, each worker executes the full module from the top.
 Putting it just in the main method before the rest of the orchestration avoided the multiple calls.

 - Still need to investigate the performance disparity between desktop and laptop from the initial implementation.
-I'm going to go bottleneck hunting.

 ### January 28, 2025, 11:49 AM